CartoDB/documentation/app/content/carto-user-manual/tutorials/subscribe-to-public-data-from-the-data-observatory.md

 ## Subscribe to public data from the Data Observatory

+**Context**

+In this tutorial we are going to showcase how to leverage the public data offering from our Data Observatory and use the data from a subscription to build an interactive dashboard in our map-making tool, Builder.

 **Steps To Reproduce**

 1. Go to the <a href="http://app.carto.com/signup" target="_blank">CARTO signup</a> page.